MOCA: Meltwater routing and Ocean-Cryosphere-Atmosphere response

 Brief description

-The project is developing a collaboration with the Paleo Model Intercomparison Project (PMIP II) and associated modelling groups.
-MOCA will provide data-calibrated glaciologically self-consistent ice and meltwater deglacial chronologies and iteratively refine these chronologies based on climate model results, observational constraints, glacial systems modelling, and expert insight.
+The network developed a collaboration with the Paleo Model Intercomparison Project (PMIP II) and associated modelling groups.
+MOCA provided data-calibrated glaciologically self-consistent ice and meltwater deglacial chronologies.
+Over time, it will iteratively refine these chronologies based on climate model results, observational constraints, glacial systems modelling, and expert insight.
 An underlying intent of MOCA is to further forge the interdisciplinary links between the glaciological, Quaternary terrestrial, paleoceanographic, and climate modeling communities that are required to adequately decipher and understand past Earth and climate system dynamics especially in the context of mid-high latitude regions and abrupt climate change.

 Upcoming meetings